kexiZeroing/kexiZeroing.github.io/src/blog/react-server-side-rendering.md

 > Deploy Next.js: https://nextjs.org/docs/app/getting-started/deploying

 ### React hydration error
 When the React app runs on the client for the first time, it builds up a mental picture of what the DOM should look like, by mounting all of your components.
-Then it squints at the DOM nodes already on the page, and tries to fit the two together.
+Then it squints at the DOM nodes already on the page (the server already generated), and tries to fit the two together.
 Hydration errors affect every server-rendered React app. *Dates are often the culprit for hydration mismatches.*

 To avoid issues, we need to ensure that the hydrated app matches the original HTML.
 When the React app adopts the DOM during hydration, `useEffect` hasn't been called yet, and so we're meeting React's expectation.
 Immediately after this comparison, we trigger a re-render, and this allows React to do a proper reconciliation.
 It'll notice that there's some new content to render here.